Homemade Dumplings

 As far as I’m concerned there are two types of dumplings with MANY variations.
 There’s the kind of dumplings made flat from dumpling wrappers and filled with various dumpling fillings.
 Sometimes they’re Chinese, or Japanese, but there are even Eastern European versions too.
 These are some of my favorite foods and we all love them.

 And then there’s the other type of dumplings, drop dumplings or flat dumplings.
-Drop dumplings are big soft fluffy dumplings made from dough and either dropped in soup.
+Drop dumplings are big soft fluffy dumplings made from dough and dropped in soup.
 I like to make drop dumplings because they’re easy.
 For flat dumplings, you may need to use a rolling pin to roll them out or use a pizza cutter or pastry cutter to cut dough.
-Either way, they’re dropped into the fresh soup over medium heat or medium-high heat and let it do its magic.
+Either way, the dumplings are dropped into the fresh soup over medium heat or medium-high heat, covered, and left it do its magic.
 The results are a creamy soup full of fluffy dumplings.

 Dumplings From Scratch